 Where the benefit under a Planning Agreement is the carrying out of works for a public purpose, the value of the benefit will be determined by an independent quantity surveyor (who is acceptable to Council), on the basis of the estimated value of the completed works being determined using the method that would ordinarily be adopted by a quantity surveyor.
-Council will prepare the scope of work for the independent quantity surveyor in carrying out the work will be borne by the developer/proponent.
+Council will prepare the scope of work for the independent quantity surveyor.
+All costs of the independent quantity surveyor in carrying out the work will be borne by the developer/proponent.